BigweldIndustries/BigBot/README.md

 >nitrogen "amount" - Generates an amount of random codes to a file and sends it

 >status nitrogen - Checks if nitrogen is generating

+>nitrosnipe on - Turns on a nitrosniper that automatically claims codes sent in servers

+>nitrosnipe off - Turns off nitrosnipe

+>status nitrosnipe - Checks if nitrosnipe is on

 (Note: For a better more in depth nitro generator, see my other project: https://github.com/BigweldIndustries/Nitrogen)